PrerithArunkumar/Literature/README.md

-## Literature is a project designed to create a complete simulation of the card game 'Literature'.gi
+## Literature is a project designed to create a complete simulation of the card game 'Literature'.